 Some situations where the Court has found a de facto relationship to exist include:

-- Where people have maintained separate homes over a period of many years, but nonetheless been found to lead a life most would regard as “shared”;
+- Where people have maintained separate homes over many years, but been found to lead a life most would regard as “shared”;

 - Where a foreign divorce has been pronounced, but people have continued to live in the same home; and